joashgobin/cs/content/c/functions/functions_part_2.md

 The return value of a function takes the place of the function when the function passes the execution back to the main() function (or whichever function called it).
 Thus in this example, the code *f(x)* is replaced by the value of f(x) and this is stored as y in the loop;

+Here is an example of a function that returns the larger of two integers:
+!{{./greater_of.c}}